Magnussmari/whisperSSTis/README.md

 ### FFmpeg
 The use of `ffmpeg-python` and `pydub` introduces a dependency on FFmpeg, which is a complex library with a history of vulnerabilities.

-### `unsafe_allow_html=True`
-Although used only for styling in `app.py`, this flag could be a vulnerability if user input is ever incorporated into the HTML without sanitization.

 ### Library Versions
 It is unknown if the libraries are using a vulnerable version.